menu

 The Neighbors

-The neighbors in the Oak Village at Sugarmill Woods neighborhood in Homosassa are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 65.2% of U.S. neighborhoods.
-With 17.1% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 64.8% of U.S. neighborhoods.
+The neighbors in the Oak Village at Sugarmill Woods neighborhood in Homosassa are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 44.5% of the neighborhoods in America.
+In addition, 6.9% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 57.7% of America's neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the Oak Village at Sugarmill Woods neighborhood, 54.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 20.8% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (15.9%), and 12.8% in government jobs, whether they are in local, state, or federal positions.
+In the Oak Village at Sugarmill Woods neighborhood, 63.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 17.2% of the residents employed.
+Other residents here are employed in government jobs, whether they are in local, state, or federal positions (12.1%), and 10.9% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Languages